Physical AI Has a Human Data Problem

 Those are not robotics-only questions.
 They are the same human-data questions frontier labs face in RLHF, applied to the physical world.

-What the Robotics Domain Lab does
+What the Robotics App Data application does

 It gives robotics teams a workflow for demonstration capture, task review, operator routing, and failure memory.
 It gives operators a way to teach robots through paid, structured work.
 It gives the lab a record that says which human showed which behavior, under which task definition, with which outcome and review state.